 - Aside from facing general hatred just for how they were born, many of the mutants in the Marvel Universe have either powers or an appearance that terrify anyone not on their team (and even some that are).
 A lot of these end up becoming Morlocks, living in sewers and such, and the go-to targets for the latest "test" of a mutant genocide without wiping out a bunch of beloved main and secondary characters.

-- The Thing started off like this, but after a few decades of Character Development, the public have gotten used to an orange, rocky hero, and they love him.
-In-universe, the Thing is considered the most beloved Marvel hero, tied only with Captain America (in some versions, this is because the Fantastic Four is secretly Reed Richards's wildly successful PR campaign.
+- Fantastic Four: The Thing started off like this, but after a few decades of Character Development, the public have gotten used to an orange, rocky hero, and they love him.
+In-Universe, the Thing is considered the most beloved Marvel hero, tied only with Captain America (in some versions, this is because the Fantastic Four is secretly Reed Richards's wildly successful PR campaign.
 He may not have been able to undo mutating his family, but he could rebrand them as heroes instead of freaks).